NetCordDev/NetCord/Documentation/guides/migration/other-csharp.md

 ---
-title: Migrating from Other C# Libraries
+title: Migrating from Other C# Discord Libraries to NetCord
-description: Guide for developers using other C# Discord libraries
+description: Migrate from any C# Discord library to NetCord.
+Learn common patterns, API differences, and general migration strategies.
+omitAppTitle: true
 ---

 # Migrating from Other C# Libraries